(508) 627-4421

 Sign up now!

-Joyful Eatings has begun so sign up now for the 2024-2025 season.
+Joyful Eatings for the 2024-2025 season is underway.

 This program brings professional island chefs and volunteers together on select Sunday afternoons to creatively prepare a meal for the Harbor Homes overnight shelter.
 Volunteer 'sous chefs' learn some yummy recipes, enjoy a tasting, and help provide a delicious, nutritious meal for some of the most vulnerable members of our community.